okonomichiyaki/supercat/051-influence-principles.md

 Additionally, before Blocking, check if any agents would remain in bot's supply.
 If the bot cannot Influence with agents up to Rival with most agents and still have at least one agent in its supply left over, then Abandon instead.

-## Critical Court cards
+## Critical cards

-Critical Court cards are cards in the Court which the bot is more interested in Influencing and Securing than others.
-When procedures direct bot to Influence or Secure a Critical Court card, select cards from the priority list below.
+Critical cards are cards in the Court which the bot is more interested in Influencing and Securing than others.
+When procedures direct bot to Influence or Secure a Critical card, select cards from the priority list below.

 - an adverse Vox card (Vox card with a Crisis which negatively impacts bot)
 - a card which would result in bot contending a declared ambition, if Secured